Manage commerce catalogs

 • If your catalog hierarchy has variants, the chosen field should contain one or more variant IDs (for example, sku).
 Otherwise, it should contain one or more product IDs.

-• The visible tabs and sections depend on the object type structure and availability structure you selected when you created your catalog.
+• The visible tabs and sections depend on the catalog object structure and availability structure you selected when you created your catalog.

 • To allow a user to query the catalog without an availability filter, returning all results, see Disable availability filtering.